Key Information for Transition

 ALL ITEMS OF CLOTHING SHOULD BE CLEARLY NAMED

-3 signatures on the card in a term will lead to, in the first instance to a tutor detention, 15 minutes at break or lunchtime.
+3 signatures on the card in a term will lead to, in the first instance, a tutor detention of 15 minutes at break or lunchtime.
 Further detentions in the term will be half an hour attitudes to learning detentions with the Head of Year (HOY) escalating for persistent offenders.
 Tutors will check the uniform card regularly.

 We expect that students will start school with those items that will help them to work well in each lesson.